Explore agent workflows

 - Google Drive – retrieve files, add documents

-- SharePoint – retrieve files, add knowledge
+- SharePoint – retrieve files, add files

 - OneDrive – manage documents